 2023: Serbia is calling.
 A new action-oriented project and the annual summer school both will take place in the Republic of Serbia

-The initiative 'Minority Protection for EU Accession' is funded by the German development agency GIZ and consists of different pillars:
+The initiative 'Minority Protection for EU Accession' is funded by the German development agency GIZ and consists of several pillars:

 - assisting Serbian authorities with the monitoring of a new Action Plan for the protection of national minorities;

-- civil servant awareness training and training for Councils on Inter-ethnic Relations in major Serbian cities
+- civil servant awareness training and training for Councils on Inter-ethnic Relations in major Serbian cities; and

-- and capacity building for newly elected National Minority Councils
+- capacity building for newly elected National Minority Councils.

 The project will be carried out in close collaboration with the Serbian Ministry for Human and Minority Rights and other stakeholders.
 The overall objective is to support Serbia in enhancing national minority protection as part of its EU accession process (in particular, with its compliance with Chapter 23 on securing the rule of law).